 But the front door is finally fresh and inviting and it looks like a house you might actually want to go inside.
 Always a good thing!

-Next step, clear out all the overgrown bushes and figure out what else to put on the porch to make it look a bit less bare.
+Next step, clear out all the overgrown bushes, pressurewash the concrete, and figure out what else to put on the porch to make it look a bit less bare.
 Got any ideas for me?

 In the meantime, here’s a breakdown of the budget for everything I’ve accomplished so far: